konantian/NotableNotebooks/notes/Lecture 19 - Neural Networks(NN).md

 ### Neural network in computing science
   * Massively simplified, abstract model
   * Used as a powerful function approximator for(almost) arbitrary functions
+  * Single neuron: Implements a simple mathematical function from it's inputs to its output
   * Connections between neurons:
     * Each connection has a weight
     * Expresses the strength of the connection
     ![](https://ws1.sinaimg.cn/large/006tNc79ly1g1yjvoko3ij30dk0f8go6.jpg =250x250)
+  * Nonlinear actinvation function $\phi$
+  * Output used as input for neurons on next layer

 ### Supervised Training of a Network
   * View the whole network as a function $y=f(x)$